Telefonorosso/sidecARM/installation.md

 * **Make a backup copy of the Emu68 kernel image currently used by your system!**

-* Replace it with the supplied `Emu68.img.gz`, or modify `config.txt` so that Emu68 points to the supplied kernel image.
+* Replace it with the supplied `Emu68.img.gz`, or modify `config.txt` so that Emu68 points it.

 * Safely eject the SD card from Windows.